Anders Chydenius

-Anders Chydenius (/sv-FI/; 26 February 1729 – 1 February 1803) was a Swedish-Finnish Lutheran priest and a member of the Swedish Riksdag, and is known as the leading classical liberal of Nordic history.
-He carried out his life's work in the Kingdom of Sweden, advocating for free trade, freedom of speech, and social reforms.
+Anders Chydenius (/sv-FI/; 26 February 1729 – 1 February 1803) was a Swedish-Finnish Lutheran priest, member of the Swedish Riksdag, and one of the most important champions of democratic development in 18th-century Sweden, known as the leading classical liberal of Nordic history.
+He championed free trade, freedom of the press, and the rights of servants, labourers and the rural poor.